How to help your dog cope with the heat

 A cooling mat is ingenious if your dog is struggling with the heat.
 The mat can be placed on the floor, in the dog bed, or taken in the car for a ride.

-The mat contains a gel that has a cooling effect for several hours.
+The mat contains a gel that provides a cooling effect for several hours.
 On very hot days, the mat can also be placed in the refrigerator before being given to the dog.

-It's a good idea to introduce the mat on a day when your dog is very hot – they often quickly get the idea then.
+It's a good idea to introduce the mat on a day when your dog is very hot – they often quickly grasp the idea then.

 Ensure plenty of water

 On really hot days, the need for water can also arise during walks.
-A to-go water bottle or a foldable bowl can be very practical here.
+A to-go water bottle or a foldable bowl can be really practical here.

-Many dogs eat less in the heat, and some also don't drink enough, even if they are hot.
-If it's difficult to get your dog to drink enough – or you just want to ensure they get enough – you can give Bone Broth - see here
+Many dogs eat less in the heat, and some don't drink enough, even when they're hot.
+If it's difficult to get your dog to drink – or if you just want to make sure they get enough – you can give Bone Broth - see here

-Your dog sweats through their paw pads but cannot sweat through their skin.
+Your dog sweats through its paw pads but cannot sweat through its skin.
 Therefore, dogs also use their tongue to get rid of excess heat.

 It can be a good idea to trim the fur under the paws in the summer.
-This not only helps with heat but is generally more comfortable for many dogs.
+This not only helps with the heat but is also generally more comfortable for many dogs.

 A trip to the beach or a cool bath